rgsadygov/d2ome/README.md

 Note also that d2ome is sensitive to what comes before the equal sign and the sign itself.
 These should not be changed.
 Also, double slash stands for comment and whatever after that in a line is not read by the software.
 Therefore, one is only expected to change the numbers.

-## Running the program from the command line

 - Download all binaries into a single folder.
 Assume, you have downloaded the files into the folder: C:\d2ome_exec.
-These files should be as shown in Figure 4.
 - From the directory where you have files.txt and quant.state (and possibly NEH.txt – to specify number of exchangeable hydrogens for each amino acid) files, use the command:

         >  E:\GUI_RUN>C:\d2ome_exec\d2ome.exe files.txt